What is VPN?

 One of the reasons people use VPNs is because they don't trust their ISP.
 There may well be a suspicion that the provider collects data about its customers and then leaks it for money to third parties.
 It often happens, especially since even the data that the provider can receive is in great demand.
 Even the history of visiting sites is enough to target ads by IP addresses.
 Another option is government censorship, or the ability to access some resources only from certain countries or regions.
-Briefly explain what VPN on the computer allows you to bypass both restrictions.
+Let's have a brief explanation of how VPN on the computer allows you to bypass both restrictions.

 How Does VPN Work?

-Private IP is the IP-address given to the Internet router that is used to connect multiple other devices to the Internet.
-That router may be both a network switch or a Wi-Fi router - it will equally have its private IP-address.
-That address is like the internal IP address, that is active and reachable for your home network.
-When the router sends the queries to the Internet, it uses public IP.
+Private IP is the IP address given to the Internet router that is used to connect multiple other devices to the Internet.
+That router may be a network switch or a Wi-Fi router - it will have its private IP address.
+That address is like the internal IP address that is active and reachable for your home network.
+When the router sends the queries to the Internet, it uses a public IP.

 Public IP addresses are given to your device (or, what is more often, to your network router).
-It acts as the identifier of your computer/smartphone to the broad Internet.
+It acts as your computer/smartphone identifier to the broad Internet.
 To decrease the space address use more rationally, NAT was implemented.
 This technology allowed giving a single public IP address per network instead of giving it to each device.
-The router remembers the sequence of devices and sites they were connected to, and delivers the requests back depending on the local IP of connected devices.
+The router remembers the sequence of devices and sites they were connected to and delivers the requests back depending on the local IP of connected devices.

 Local IP is the IP given to your device inside of the network.
-Same to the private IP, it cannot be reached from the outside of the network - until you send the packets specifically to the device.
+Same to the private IP, it cannot be reached outside the network - until you send the packets specifically to the device.
 Local IP addresses may have both IPv4 and IPv6 form.

 The only thing VPN alters is your public IP address.
-It acts as the intermediary between your router and the website you try to connect to.
+It is the intermediary between your router and the website you try to connect to.
 Therefore, the site thinks that you’ve connected it from another place.
-And you actually do that - especially if you choose the connection through the VPN server in the other country.
-That can help you with circumventing the network restrictions in your country, or ones on certain websites (i.e. the connections ban from the IPs of a certain country).
-Additionally, the fact of connecting to a VPN server is the only thing that your provider can record about you.
+And you do that - especially if you choose the connection through the VPN server in the other country.
+That can help you circumvent the network restrictions in your country or ones on certain websites (i.e. the connections ban from the IPs of a certain country).
+Additionally, connecting to a VPN server is the only thing your provider can record about you.
 A server to which you will eventually connect will get bogus information about you thanks to the VPN intermediary.

 Difference between HTTPS and VPN